 Watson has brought in top executives from the industry to help ignite growth after its $1.9 billion purchase of Andrx Corp., a generic-drug and distribution business, last November.
 The company hired Paul Bisaro, the president and chief operating officer of Barr Pharmaceuticals Inc., as its new chief executive officer on Sept.
 4.

 Durand has experience with business development and played an integral role in Teva's integration of Ivax Corp. after it was acquired last year, Corona, California-based Watson said in the statement.
-Mylan Inc. (MYL), based in Canonsburg, Pennsylvania, is the largest U.S. maker of generic drugs, based on 2006 sales, according to data compiled by research firm IMS Health Inc.
+Mylan Inc. (MYL:US), based in Canonsburg, Pennsylvania, is the largest U.S. maker of generic drugs, based on 2006 sales, according to data compiled by research firm IMS Health Inc.

 To contact the reporter on this story: Catherine Larkin in Washington at firstname.lastname@example.org.